ktrieu/new-website/blog/protected/bootloader/part-1.md

 second definition in the local crate (`loader_test`)
 ```

 Our panic handler is colliding with the default implementation provided by Rust for Linux systems.
 Of course, we’re not even writing code for a Linux system.
-Let's make sure Rust knows about that.

-## Targets

 The idea of “what system am I compiling for” is called a _target_ in Rust, and it’s usually determined by what system you’re running the compiler on.
 If you use a target that isn’t the current system, it’s called _cross-compiling_.
 This comes up pretty often in OS dev, since you’re (hopefully) writing your code on a computer that already has an operating system.